EmotionLab/EEGain/README.md

 | SEED IV     | -                           | -                                                                                                     | [0.3Hz, 45Hz]     | 50Hz         | -             |

 All datasets were resampled using a sampling rate of 128Hz.
 Segments of the signal are created using a window size of 4 with an overlap of 0.
 All experiments were run for 200 epochs, with a batch size of 32.
 The learning rate used was 0.001 with no weight decay.
 For the Cross-entropy loss function, a label smoothing of 0.01 was used as we found that it slightly increased Accuracies (≈1%) for some models.
 For training the different methods, the data was split by subject into 80% training and 20% validation sets.
 In each fold of the LOSO loop, we select the model with the best accuracy on the validation set for evaluation on the test subject.
-To ensure reproducibility, we ran all our experiments using the random seed value of 2025
+To ensure reproducibility, we ran all our experiments using the random seed value of 2025.

+(⭐= Best performance)

 #### Mahnob Dataset